 You can be part of this project in several ways.
 To start with, you can register on the Register page and we will keep you updated on any news related to the SCA.
 Be aware that eligible users of the Archive are screened by the SCA team before their user ID and password is activated.
 Also check out our social media pages.
 Second, you can let us know about case studies that are not included in the archive through our Send us a case study page.
 We will consider the case study for inclusion in the archive.
 Furthermore, you can provide us with patient, treatment, therapist, and publication information related to a case study on the Case study submission page.
 We will check your codings and the case study will be included in the archive shortly after.
 Finally, if you want to be further involved in the SCA project as a volunteer, for a research placement, or for collaboration, you should contact us on the Contact page.

-Jochem Willemsen, PhD, is lecturer at the University of Essex, UK.
+Jochem Willemsen, PhD, is assistant professor of clinical psychology at the Université catholique de Louvain, Belgium.
 His research on psychoanalysis, psychotherapy and forensic topics is published in international scientific journals.
-He is currently director of research in the Department of Psychosocial and Psychoanalytic Studies at the University of Essex.
-He has been working for years as a psychoanalytic psychotherapist in private practice.
+He previously was director of research in the Department of Psychosocial and Psychoanalytic Studies at the University of Essex.
+He works as a psychoanalytic psychotherapist in private practice.

 Reitske Meganck, PhD, is assistant professor at Ghent University, Belgium.
 She wrote a PhD on the psychometric and clinical validity of self- and observer-report measures for alexithymia and affect regulation and is involved in psychotherapy process-outcome research at the Department of Psychoanalysis and Clinical Consulting of Ghent University.
 Besides her academic work, she is also having a private practice as a Freudian-Lacanian psychoanalytic therapist.